 Research suggests that children who develop strong social skills—the ability to make friends, resolve disputes, work with others, and adapt to changing situations—are more likely to thrive in school, in their chosen careers, and throughout their lives.
 The understanding that social skills help a person navigate through life has always made intuitive sense.
 Recently, a more direct connection between social and emotional learning (SEL) and academic performance has been brought into prominence.
-Rather than taking time away from traditional academic subjects, SEL actually gives students the tools to engage with their school work and strive for academic success.
+SEL gives students the tools to engage with their school work and strive for academic success.

 Each of our three academic divisions emphasizes age-appropriate social and emotional learning, and research shows that SEL works best when students begin at an early age.
 For our youngest learners, we introduce SEL through an emphasis on character awareness, character development, cooperation, and friendship.

 "Social and emotional learning is simply part of our lives at GSB.
-It begins with welcoming and supportive teachers, with small classes, with a community that is inclusive and kind.
+It begins with welcoming and supportive teachers, small classes, and a community that is inclusive and kind.
 When you place children in that kind of environment, they naturally develop positive habits and skills."

 Division Director Kyle Armstrong